-It is important for you to understand that, due to other eligibility requirements, the institution is prohibited from disbursing some Title IV funds that you were scheduled to receive once you withdraw.
-For example, the institution cannot make a post-withdrawal disbursement if you are a first-time, first-year undergraduate student that withdrew prior to completing the first 30 days of your program.
-We encourage you to contact the Student Accounts Office for any questions.
+It is important to understand that due to other eligibility requirements, the institution is prohibited from disbursing some Title IV funds that a student was scheduled to receive prior to withdrawal.
+For example, the institution cannot make a post-withdrawal disbursement of loan funds to a first-time, first-year undergraduate student who withdrew prior to completing the first 30 days of the payment period.
+We encourage students to contact the Student Accounts Office with any questions.

-If you received (this includes amounts received on your behalf by the institution or your parent) excess Title IV program funds that must be returned, the institution must return a portion of the excess equal to the lesser of your institutional charges multiplied by the unearned percentage of your funds, or the entire amount of excess funds.
-The Institution will return Title IV funds for which it is responsible, in the following order:
+If the student received (this includes amounts received on your behalf by the institution or your parent) excess Title IV program funds that must be returned, the institution must return a portion of the excess funds equal to the lesser of student's institutional charges multiplied by the unearned percentage of student's funds, or the entire amount of excess funds.
+The institution must return any portion of unearned funds for which it is responsible as soon as possible but no later than 45 days after the date of determination that the student withdrew.
+The institution will return Title IV funds for which it is responsible, in the following order: